Desmond Rebellions: First Desmond Rebellion

-Gerald FitzGerald, Earl of Desmond, and his brother, John, were released from prison to reconstruct their shattered territory.
-Under a settlement imposed after the rebellion, known as "composition", the Desmonds' military forces were limited by law to just 20 horsemen; their tenants were made to pay rent to them rather than supply military service or quarter their soldiers.
-Perhaps the biggest winner of the first Desmond Rebellion was the Earl of Ormonde, who established himself as the most powerful lord in the south of Ireland due to siding with the English crown.
+Gerald FitzGerald; Earl of Desmond; and his brother, John, were released from prison to reconstruct their shattered territory.
+Under a settlement imposed after the rebellion, known as "composition", the Desmonds' military forces were limited by law to 20 horsemen, and their tenants were made to pay rent to them, rather than supply military service or quarter their soldiers.
+Perhaps the biggest winner of the first Desmond Rebellion was the Earl of Ormonde, who established himself as the most powerful lord in the south of Ireland because he had sided with the English crown.

 All of the local chiefs had submitted by the end of the rebellion.
 The methods used to suppress it provoked lingering resentment, especially among the Irish mercenaries; gall óglaigh or gallowglass as the English termed them, who had rallied to FitzMaurice.
 William Drury, Lord President of Munster from 1576, executed around 700 of these men in the years after the rebellion.

-In the aftermath of the uprising, Gaelic customs such as Brehon Laws, Irish dress, bardic poetry, and the maintaining of "private armies" – things that were deeply valued in traditional Irish society - were again outlawed and suppressed.
-FitzMaurice had emphasised the Gaelic character of the rebellion, wearing Irish dress, speaking only Irish, and referring to himself as the taoiseach of the Geraldines.
+In the aftermath of the uprising, Gaelic customs such as Brehon Laws, Irish dress, bardic poetry, and the maintaining of "private armies", all of which were deeply valued in traditional Irish society, were again outlawed and suppressed.
+FitzMaurice had emphasised the Gaelic character of the rebellion, wearing Irish dress, speaking only Irish and referring to himself as the taoiseach of the Geraldines.
 Irish landowners continued to be threatened by the arrival of English colonists to settle on land confiscated from the Irish.
-All of these factors meant that, when FitzMaurice returned from Europe to start a new rebellion, plenty of people in Munster were willing to join him.
+All of those factors meant that when FitzMaurice returned from Europe to start a new rebellion, many people in Munster were willing to join him.

-In late 1569 the Catholic Northern Rebellion broke out in England, but was crushed.
+In late 1569, the Catholic Northern Rebellion broke out in England, but was crushed.
 This and the Desmond Rebellion caused Pope Pius V to issue Regnans in Excelsis, a bull excommunicating Elizabeth and depriving her of the allegiance of her Catholic subjects.
-Elizabeth had previously accepted Catholic worship in private, but now suppressed militant Catholicism.
-Luckily for her, most of her Irish subjects did not want to get involved in rebellions, while also mostly remaining Catholic.
+Elizabeth had previously accepted private Catholic worship but now suppressed militant Catholicism.
+Luckily for her, most of her Irish subjects did not want to get involved in rebellions although they mostly remained Catholic.